 How do I test or measure my redox potential to learn if it’s good or bad?

 2. The quality of your hair, nails and skin is a big clue where you stand on a redox potential.
-If it is bad, you can expect to have a leaky gut and respiratory issues when the redox potential dips lower.
+If they are bad, you can expect to have a leaky gut and “Leaky airway” leading to respiratory issues when the redox potential dips lower.

 3. Poor sleep is a symptoms of a low redox potential, as are MTHFR SNPs.
 The more electrons you capture, the more you can navigate around a bad collection of SNPs.
 Having SNPs is not a death sentence.

-4. If you have cataracts this is a very big clue your redox potential is low.
+4. If you have cataracts this is a very big clue your redox potential is low and your lifestyle is blue light toxic.
 The same is true if you are spilling protein in your urine, or you have memory loss, confusion, tinnitus or forget words easily.